-If you’re looking for an easy to care for plant that also brings good luck, add some lucky bamboo to your life.
-Even though this plant is perfect for beginner plant caretakers, it also offers an opportunity for advanced growers to weave and shape its stalks.
+If you’re looking for an easy-to-care-for plant that also brings good luck, add some lucky bamboo to your life.
+Even though this plant is perfect for beginner plant caretakers, it also allows advanced growers to weave and shape its stalks.
 While caring for this plant is simple, the variety of stalk shapes and styles keep lucky bamboo interesting.
-Here we’ll take you through everything you need to know about growing and caring for lucky bamboo plants at home plus learn about their history, origins, and symbolism in the world today.
+Here we’ll take you through everything you need to know about growing and caring for lucky bamboo plants at home, plus learn about their history, origins, and symbolism in the world today.

 - Caring for Lucky Bamboo

 - About Lucky Bamboo Plants

 - Lucky Bamboo Plants Meaning & Symbolism

 - How to Grow Lucky Bamboo Plants at Home

 - How to Care for Lucky Bamboo Plants:

 - Common Lucky Bamboo Plant Problems and How to Treat Them

 Lucky bamboo plants are hardy and easy to care for.
 Place your plant in a vase with an inch of water or in a container filled with a well-draining potting mix.
 Provide an air temperature between 65-90ºF, moderate humidity, and bright yet indirect light.